Lhy3117/jax-mccall-model/README.md

 # 🚀 Exploring the McCall Job Search Model

-Hi there! 👋 Welcome to this repository.
+👋 Welcome to this repository.

 This project is a complete reconstruction and integration of the **McCall Job Search Model**, one of the most famous frameworks in labor economics.